hypothesis/h/docs/INSTALL.rst

 At a minimum, you will need:

 -  a PostgreSQL database
--  an ElasticSearch server with the ICU analysis plugin enabled
+-  an Elasticsearch server with the ICU analysis plugin enabled
 -  an nsqd server
 -  a Redis server
 -  a mailer